 This module will provide you with an introduction to the Earth from a geographical perspective and explores how the various global systems are linked and interact with one another.

-Landforms and Landscapes
+Human and Physical Landscapes

-The aim of this module is to develop your knowledge and understanding of the processes that shape the natural environment, and equip you with the theoretical, observational and practical skills required to analyse the landscape.
+The aim of this module is to develop your knowledge and understanding of the processes that shape the natural and human environment, and equip you with the theoretical, observational and practical skills required to analyse the landscape.

-Environment Society and Sustainability
+Environment, Society and Sustainability

 Within this module, you will examine the relationship between environment, society and sustainability in the context of increasing concerns about human impacts on the environment.
 You will focus on issues in relationship to population, economic growth, resource use and distribution and social welfare in order to outline different scientific, technological, social and political approaches to handling 'real world' issues.

-Methods Skills and Careers 2
+Methods, Skills and Careers 2

 This module will provide you with practical skills in the methods used by geographers to collect, present and interpret primary and secondary data.
 You will develop both quantitative and qualitative practical skills and field based observational skills.